-A Beginner’s Guide to Shower Shaving
+A Beginner’s Guide to Shaving in the Shower

 Still, our goal is to make every aspect of male grooming as straightforward and simple as possible, and when it comes to shaving, there’s no easier or less time-consuming method than shaving in the shower.

 Shaving 101: The Basics of Getting a Good Shave

-In truth, you can really think of your facial hair like thousands of tiny metal wires jutting out of your face, and just like any other wire, they can be softened up and made easier to cut through the heat.
+In truth, you can really think of your facial hair as thousands of tiny metal wires jutting out of your face, and just like any other wire, they can be softened up and made easier to cut through the heat.

 Most Popular Products

 |"#1 Butterfly Safety Razor"||"Best Shaving Kit"||"Top After-Shave Balm"|

 |View on Sigma||View on Amazon||View on Amazon|